austenito/hungry-academy-blog/source/_posts/2012-03-02-welcome-to-the-new-hungryacademy-dot-com.markdown

 calendar.

 This is the fulfillment of that promise.
-[HungryAcademy.com](http://hungryacademy.com) will be the hub our activity.
+[HungryAcademy.com](http://hungryacademy.com) will be the hub for our activity.
 In the navigation above you find links to our writings, calendar, and discussion forum.
 We expect these collections and resources to change dramatically over the next few weeks as we figure out what works and what doesn't.